 Solid Oxide Cell technology

 Solid oxide Cell technology is an enabler of efficient and emission free distributed power generation.
 Solid oxide cells (SOC) are the most efficient converters of fuel to power and heat and are particularly well suited for distributed power generation.
-SOCs also holds great promise for enabling the hydrogen economy through their use in electrolysers to store wind and solar electricity and producing green hydrogen or synthetic fuels.
+SOCs also hold great promise for enabling the hydrogen economy through their use in electrolysers to store wind and solar electricity, as well as producing green hydrogen or synthetic fuels.

 What is solid oxide cell?

-Solid oxide fuel cells use hydrogen or hydrocarbon to produce electricity through an electrochemical process, with heat as the by-product.
+Solid oxide fuel cells use hydrogen or hydrocarbons to produce electricity through an electrochemical process, with heat as the by-product.

 What is a solid oxide cell stack?

-Single cell is the heart of any system.
-Typical industrially produced single planar SOC is a thin (ca 0.4 mm) plate, either rectangular (ca 12*12cm) or round (ca 15cm in diameter) in shape.
+Single cells are at the heart of any system.
+Typically, single planar SOC produced at an industrial scale is a thin (ca 0.4 mm) plate, either rectangular (ca 12*12cm) or round (ca 15cm in diameter) in shape.

 Single cells provide limited amounts of power and are therefore combined into stacks.
 A stack consists of multiple single cells, which are separated by similarly shaped metal interconnector plates.
 These connect single cells in series and contain channels for air and fuel distribution.